eZin0r/YoloTestometro/README.md

 # YoloTestometro
-Um testador de reconhecimento do YOLOV
+Um testador de reconhecimento do YOLOV no Android